capaj/Moonridge/README.md

 All server-client communication is done with [socket.io-rpc](https://github.com/capaj/socket.io-rpc) -another project of mine, so errors are propagated for all server-side calls which return an error(or reject their promise).

 ##TODO
+1. publish on jspm so that it can be used without having to write 3 script tags
-Needs implementing E2E testing scenarios as well as unit tests.
+2. Needs implementing E2E testing scenarios as well as a lot of unit tests.

 ##Supported browsers
 ###Desktop